lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 ## Conclusion

 In this tutorial, we walk you through building external function to leverage a pre-trained TensorFlowLite model.
-If you need to use other GRPC services, just follow the steps to create customized function.
+If you need to use other gRPC services, just follow the steps to create customized function.
 Enjoy the AI in edge device.